dtm-labs/en.dtm.pub/docs/app/cache.md

 database write Vi -> cached data is marked as deleted -> some query locks data and set uuidv -> query database result V -> locker in cache is uuidv, write result V

 In this sequence, V occurs after writing Vi, so V equals Vi, ensuring the evetual consistency of the cached data

+For those interested, you can refer to [dtm-cases/cache](https://github.com/dtm-labs/dtm-cases/tree/main/cache) for detailed examples.

 ## Strong Consistency for APP?
 The various scenarios for cache consistency have been described above, along with related solutions, so is it possible to guarantee the use of caching while still providing strongly consistent data reads and writes?